Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 an alternative problem with a single, composite objective function.
 Single objective optimization techniques are then applied to this composite function to obtain a single optimal solution.
-The weighted-sum methods it's a well known type of scalarizing technic is applied to simplify a multiobjective problem.
+The weighted-sum methods it’s a well known type of scalarizing technic is applied to simplify a multiobjective problem.
 Concatenate the objectives into one criterion by using magic weighted sum factors.
 The merged objective is used to evaluate and define the optimal solution.
 Weighted sum methods have difficulties in selecting proper weight especially when there is no connected a priori knowledge among objectives.
-Furthermore, Uniform distribution points in parameters space don't generate uniform distribution points on objective space.
-This means that we can't approximate Pareto-front completely even with multiple optimization rounds.
-Some scalarizing technics try to improve exploration of parameter space by assigning more \"intelligence\" aggregation to the objectives.
+Furthermore, Uniform distribution points in parameters space don’t generate uniform distribution points on objective space.
+This means that we can’t approximate Pareto-front completely even with multiple optimization rounds.
+Some scalarizing technics try to improve exploration of parameter space by assigning more “intelligence” aggregation to the objectives.
 Such solutions may be fragile.
 They change dramatically if we modify algorithm parameters.

-Moreover, the weighting method can not provide a solution among underparts of the Pareto surface due to "duality gap" for not convex cases.
+Moreover, the weighting method can not provide a solution among underparts of the Pareto surface due to “duality gap” for not convex cases.
 Even for convex cases, for example, in linear cases, even if we want to get a point in the middle of a line segment between two points, we hardly get a peak of Pareto surface, as long as the well-known